 Instructions

-- Place ¾ cup lime juice, ⅔ cup olive oil, 6 smashed and sliced garlic, 2 teaspoons salt, and 3 Tablespoons oregano in a large resealable plastic bag.
-Massage ingredients together a bit to mix.
+- Place lime juice, olive oil, garlic, salt, and oregano in a large resealable plastic bag.
+Massage ingredients together a bit to mix.¾ cup fresh lime juice, ⅔ cup olive oil, 6 cloves garlic, 2 tsp sea salt, 3 Tbsp dried oregano

-- Place 2 tenderloins in the bag, seal, and turn to coat.
-Marinate in the refrigerator at least 2 hours and up to 5 hours.
+- Place tenderloins in the bag, seal, and turn to coat.
+Marinate in this mixture in the fridge at least 2 hours (my standard) and up to 5 hours.
+Not recommended for longer than this as the acid from the limes will start to break down the pork.2 pork tenderloins

 - Preheat a gas grill to medium heat or heat roughly 75 charcoal briquets, leaving some room on ⅓ of the grill for indirect heat.
 Wait until briquets are white on the outside and glowing inside (about 30 minutes, depending on your grill).

-- If cooking in the oven, preheat to 350F degrees, placing rack at the center position.
+- If cooking in the oven, preheat to 400℉ degrees, placing rack at the center position.

 - Once ready to grill the tenderloins, discard the marinade.
-Place tenderloins on the grill for 20 to 30 minutes, covered.
+Place tenderloins on the grill for 20 to 30 minutes, with lid closed.
 Check on the tenderloins every 5 to 10 minutes to ensure it doesn't burn (for charcoal grilling especially).
 Move tenderloins for indirect heat if browning too quickly.
-I find that once an instant-read thermometer reads 140F degrees.

-- Remove the tenderloins and tent under aluminum foil for about 3 minutes.
+- Remove the tenderloins once the internal temp reads 140℉-145℉ and tent under aluminum foil for about 3 minutes.
 Slice as desired and serve immediately.

 If making to serve as a Gyro meal: